National Night Out Against Crime

 Night Out Against Crime is an annual event designed to increase public awareness of crime prevention, build bridges between law enforcement and the community, and send the message to criminals that neighborhoods are organized and fighting back against crime.

-Due to the COVID-19 pandemic, National Night Out celebrations are being postponed.
-You are invited to get your community registered today at natw.org and start mapping out your plans for when upcoming celebrations occur.
+National Night Out celebrations are being held Tuesday, August 2, 2022.
+You are invited to get your community registered today at natw.org and start mapping out your plans today.

 Don't want to wait to connect with your neighbors?